-Washington Nationals: Baseball Spring Training in Florida
+Baseball Spring Training Comes To Florida

-Let me advise you that you must have cash in order to park your vehicle, $9, but there are several ATM’s at the shopping complex past the park should you need one.
-Yes, that is spoken from the voice of been there, done that, had to take the U-turn of shame out of the parking loop.
+Let me advise you that you must have cash in order to park your vehicle on the lots.
+The price was $9 per car.
+My daughter, Peyton, and I had to go out of the parking lot and to an ATM at a nearby shopping complex to obtain cash.
+Yes, that is spoken by the voice of been there, done that, had to take the U-turn of shame out of the parking loop.

-Two hot dogs and two drinks set me back $29.
+Two hot dogs and two drinks set us back $29.
 Were they delicious?
 Absolutely.
+Can anything compare with a good ballpark dog?
 The good news is that for $1 more than a typical soda, you get a cool souvenir cup to take home with you.

 I appreciate that the baseball parks are so nicely manicured and in perfect shape.
 I also love that the game is solely baseball, announcing, with a touch of the occasional music here and there; no silly side games and contests like in the real games.